Followers

 who became known as the Mechanics

 The key component is the latter.
 They realized the key to success was neutralizing British sympathizers early on.
 Revere further stated, “We frequently took turns, two and two, to watch the soldiers by patrolling the streets at night.”
-Operating under the cover of darkness would be a key component of future clandestine activities right up to today.
-In addition to observing British soldiers and Tories, Revere and the mechanics served as couriers, the essential oil of any clandestine network.
-Communications is the Achilles heel of clandestine work so the couriers held a special role.
-The Mechanics played a key role in countering the efforts to suppress the colonial insurgency.
+Operating under the cover of darkness became a crucial part of future clandestine activities lasting until today.
+Along with observing British soldiers and Tories, Revere and the mechanics acted as couriers, the vital link in any clandestine network.
+Communication is the Achilles' heel of secret work, so the couriers played a vital role.
+The Mechanics were essential in countering efforts to suppress the colonial insurgency.

 Mechanic Paul Revere alerted General Sullivan of the British intention to seize